0xWOLAND/image-to-latex/README.md

 ![Screenshot](output.gif)

+> **Note:** PDF processing is not available in the Vercel hosted version of this application.
+To use PDF processing features, please run the application locally.

 A web application that converts images containing mathematical equations, diagrams, and text into LaTeX code.
 The application supports both single and multiple image uploads, PDF uploads, and provides real-time conversion progress feedback.

 ## Prerequisites